Netbreeze-GmbH/coffeescript-style-guide/README.md

 ```

 In cases where method calls are being chained and the code does not fit on a single line, each call should be placed on a separate line and indented by one level (i.e., two spaces), with a leading `.`.
 Also use this rule to seperate chain-methods from arguments being passed to them, when it serves readability.
+Omit argument parentheses on last call in the chain to mark it as end.

 **Note:** _It's best practice not to use method chaining in unstable code.
 Long chains are harder to debug._